ping-localhost/anonymizer-bundle/README.md

 I've forked their project and stripped it, so that I could use it to anonymize data per class, instead of the whole database.

-# Warning
-This project is still a WIP and backwards compatibility breaks might occur until the 1.0 release (which should happen soon).

 # Contents

 <!-- toc -->